Wimnet/flexicon_orbit/README.md

 # Open-Access Full-Duplex Wireless in the ORBIT testbed
-This page contains the source code and build instructions of the [ORBIT](http://www.orbit-lab.org) tutorial: [Full-duplex Wireless using USRP N210](http://www.orbit-lab.org/wiki/Tutorials/k0SDR/Tutorial25).
+This GitHub webpage contains the build instructions and source code of the [ORBIT](http://www.orbit-lab.org) wireless testbed tutorial: [Full-duplex Wireless using USRP N210](http://www.orbit-lab.org/wiki/Tutorials/k0SDR/Tutorial25).

-The tutorial constains a simple full-duplex (FD) transceiver.
-The detailed instructions can be found in the above link.
-More full-duplex examples are currently under development.
+This tutorial constains a simple full-duplex (FD) transceiver using the USRP N210 SDR and a customized RF canceller developed within the [Columbia FlexICoN project](http://flexicon.ee.columbia.edu/).
+The detailed instructions can be found in the tutorial at [here](http://www.orbit-lab.org/wiki/Tutorials/k0SDR/Tutorial25).

+More full-duplex examples are currently under development and will be released once ready.

 ### Paper
 Our Gen-1 RF Canceller is install with `node11-10` in the ORBIT main grid.
 This node is equipped with a USRP N210 SDR.
 For more information, please read